streamlit/docs/content/kb/deployments/how-to-delete-account.md

 4. You will then be logged out and your account, information, and apps will be permanently deleted.
    <Image src="/images/streamlit-community-cloud/deleting-account.png" />
-5. Upon deletion, see a confirmation message that your account has been deleted, after which you will be redirected to the Streamlit Community Cloud homepage.
+5. Upon deletion, you're shown a confirmation message that your account has been deleted, after which you will be redirected to the Streamlit Community Cloud homepage.
    <Image src="/images/streamlit-community-cloud/account-deleted.png" />

 It's that simple!
 If you have any questions or run into issues deleting your account, please reach out to us on the [Forum](https://discuss.streamlit.io/c/community-cloud/13).
 We're happy to help! 🎈